 I was taken to a police station where I told them my story.
-I was wearing civilian clothes at this stage, although I can’t remember who gave them to me or when I had changed into them.
+I was wearing civilian clothes at this stage, although I can not remember who gave them to me or when I had changed into them.
 The policemen detaining me held an animated discussion, which was followed by a gendarme ordering me up and out of the building.
 Marching in front of him, I heard his footsteps becoming more and more distant and I suddenly realised that he was purposefully hanging back in order for me to escape.
 I saw some bushes and darted off through them.
 From Albertville I continued past Grenoble, down through Sisteron and then to Manosque, a village with a railway junction.
-It was here that I managed to get on a goods train that was bound Marseilles.
+It was here that I managed to scramble onto a goods train that was bound for Marseilles.

 I discovered the Polish consulate was shut, complete with a sign that said: ‘closed until victory’.
 I knew there was a Polish legation in Toulouse and so I decided to get on a passenger train and try my luck there.
 The carriages were overcrowded, which stopped the inspectors from doing their job.
 That was good news because I didn’t have enough money to buy a ticket.
 I then noticed an airman talking in broken French about bombing Germans and I shifted up to him, asking if he was Polish.

 ‘Of course,’ he said, introducing himself as Marian Jakubowski.
 ‘We’ll travel together and I’ll make sure you’re all right.’